-The FDA has approved systemic administration (Intramuscular or Intravenous) of tobramycin for the treatment of various reinfections caused by susceptible organisms, mainly gram-negative bacteria and Staphylococcus aureus (penicillinase and non penicillinase-producing strains).
+- The FDA has approved systemic administration (intramuscular or intravenous) of tobramycin for the treatment of various reinfections caused by susceptible organisms, mainly gram-negative bacteria and Staphylococcus aureus (penicillinase and non penicillinase-producing strains).
 Gram-negative bacteria include Pseudomonas aeruginosa, Escherichia coli, Proteus, Klebsiella, Enterobacter, Serratia, Providencia, and Citrobacter species.
 The nature of infections caused by these organisms that are treatable with tobramycin could range from septicemia, lower respiratory tract infections, central nervous system (CNS) infections like meningitis, intra-abdominal infections, skin and subcutaneous tissue infections including osteomyelitis, complicated urinary tract infections.

 Tobramycin binds to the 16s ribosomal RNA of the bacterial 30s ribosomal unit and inhibits the initiation step of translation.
 By binding to the A-site, tobramycin induces mistranslation and causes misreading of the codon by the transfer RNA, thus causing incorrect delivery of aminoacyl units.
 Incorrectly synthesized proteins build up inside the cell, disrupting the cell membrane and various cellular processes, designating tobramycin as a bactericidal agent.

-Tobramycin is typically administered by various routes, but like other aminoglycosides, it has poor oral absorption.
+Tobramycin is administered by various routes, but it has poor oral absorption like other aminoglycosides.
 The efflux P-glycoprotein pump located in the brush border of the intestines causes this resistance, so oral administration is typically avoided.
-Administration is usually via intravenous or intramuscular injection.
-Dosing can be in combination with beta-lactams, such as penicillins or cephalosporins, to penetrate the outer walls of gram-negative bacteria.
+The administration is usually via intravenous or intramuscular injection.
+Dosing can be in combination with beta-lactams, such as penicillins or cephalosporins to penetrate the outer walls of gram-negative bacteria.

 The overall structure of rRNA is conserved among all species, but aminoglycosides have a 10-fold higher affinity to the rRNA of prokaryotes compared to that of eukaryotes.
 This affinity is not large enough of a binding affinity, explaining the side effect profile of tobramycin.
 The most common side effects are dizziness, headache, confusion, nausea, and skin rash.
 Serious adverse drug reactions of tobramycin include ototoxicity, neuropathy, and nephrotoxicity.
 Reports exist of rare side effects of liver injury with tobramycin use.

 Resistance to aminoglycosides occurs, as it does with any group of antibiotics; however, the occurrence of resistance is far less comparatively.
 There are different explanations for this finding, such as aminoglycosides are not prescribed as readily as other classes of antibiotics like beta-lactams.
 Resistance to aminoglycosides includes modification of the target site.
 Three classes of enzymes that modify and decrease the efficacy of tobramycin include aminoglycoside phosphotransferases (APHs), nucleotidyltransferases (ANTs), and acetyltransferases (AACs).
 Bacteria with biofilm have greater resistance to aminoglycosides.
 Another mechanism of resistance is related to the reversible down-regulation of drug uptake into the bacteria.
-Some strains of Pseudomonas aeruginosa has developed aminoglycoside resistance through enzyme modification and decreasing outer membrane permeability for the drug.
+Some strains of Pseudomonas aeruginosa have developed aminoglycoside resistance through enzyme modification and decreasing outer membrane permeability for the drug.